-computer screen Yolanda is observing - a situation involving Claire and the particular cards she has in a game.
-Since none of those cards is the three of clubs, it seems that this particular situation also couldn't be one in which Claire has the three of clubs.
-So, in both cases, what Yolanda said cannot be true.29 But this is intuitively wrong: in both examples, what Yolanda said was false but could have been true.
+I was a contextualist about topic sensitivity for a long time.
+But then I noticed that the view has a really bad consequence.
+In the original example, the topic situation is the one Yolanda is observing - a situation involving Anna and the particular cards she holds in her hands.
+Since Anna could not be Claire, it appears that this particular situation could not be one in which Claire has the three of clubs.
+In the modified example, the topic situation is the one represented on the computer screen Yolanda is observing - a situation involving Claire and the particular cards she has in a game.
+Since none of those cards is the three of clubs, it seems that this particular situation also could not be one in which Claire has the three of clubs.
+So, in both cases, what Yolanda said cannot be true.
+But this is intuitively wrong: in both examples, what Yolanda said was false but could have been true.
 The problem with contextualism is that it construes the proposition that Claire has the three of clubs as the position that s - the particular situation the speaker is talking about - is such that Claire has the three of clubs in it, and this proposition is not a contingent one.

-This argument relies on a metaphysical assumption, to wit, that a situation involving someone and some cards couldn't be identical to a situation involving someone else or some other cards.
+This argument relies on a metaphysical assumption, to wit, that a situation involving someone and some cards could not be identical to a situation involving someone else or some other cards.
 This can be challenged.
-One might say that the situation Yolanda is talking about in the original example is a particular card game where Anna plays but that very card game could have been one where Claire plays instead, and that the situation Yolanda is talking about in the modified example is a particular card game where Claire does not have the three of clubs but that very card game could have been one where could have been one where she does.
+One might say that the situation Yolanda is talking about in the original example is a particular card game where Anna plays but that very card game could have been one where Claire plays instead, and that the situation Yolanda is talking about in the modified example is a particular card game where Claire does not have the three of clubs but that very card game could have been one where she does.
 Maybe so.
 But no matter who the players are and what cards they hold, these situations would still be card games.
 Thus, if Yolanda utters 'A card game is going on' concerning either of the situations, she speaks the truth.
 And if the proposition she asserts in uttering this sentence is that a card game is going on in s, where s is the topic situation in the context of utterance, then what she asserted would be necessarily true.
 And this is still deeply counterintuitive.

 Contextualists could avoid the troubling modal commitments by going descriptivist about the topic situation.
-Thus, they could say that the proposition Yolanda expresses in not the proposition that Claire has the three of clubs in s, where s is just a variable whose value is the particular game she is observing but rather the proposition that Claire has the three of clubs in d, where d is a definite description picking out the situation she is observing.
+Thus, they could say that the proposition Yolanda expresses is not the proposition that Claire has the three of clubs in s, where s is just a variable whose value is the particular game she is observing but rather the proposition that Claire has the three of clubs in d, where d is a definite description picking out the situation she is observing.
 Then, assuming the description is well chosen, there will be possible worlds where d picks out a different situation or no situation at all, and the contingency of the proposition expressed is secure.

-29 It's no good to insist that in some epistemic sense Ann could be Claire, and a card that isn't in fact the three of clubs could be the three of clubs.
+&lt;sup>29 It is no good to insist that in some epistemic sense Ann could be Claire, and a card that isn't in fact the three of clubs could be the three of clubs.
 This is true, and consequently it is also true that what Yolanda asserted could be true is some epistemic sense.
 It is still predicted to be metaphysically necessary, which is bad enough.